0foo/study_notes/aws_parent/aws_solutions_architect/services/data_engineering/Kinesis_firehose.md

             * redshift(copies to s3 first! very important! then KDF issues a copy command to copy from s3 to redshift)
             * opensearch
             * splunk
+            * lambda (as transformation NOT final endpoint)
+            * API Gateway via POST calls, which then call a lambda
+                * Set Firehose’s destination to HTTP endpoint.
+                * Create an API Gateway + Lambda combo to accept incoming POSTs from Firehose.
+                * In your Lambda, write data to Timestream or any other custom destination.

         * 3rd party (splunk, datadog, mongo etc)
         * custom HTTP api
     * can deliver to one or more destination